Dh-nu5sh/sysgreet/README.md

 - Pluggable section framework (e.g., Kubernetes context, vault status)
 - Prebuilt Windows installer for enterprise onboarding

-Ideas welcome—open a discussion if a feature would make Hostinfo more useful for your fleet.
+Ideas welcome—open a discussion if a feature would make Sysgreet more useful for your fleet.

 ---

 ## License

-Hostinfo is licensed under the [Apache License 2.0](LICENSE).
+Sysgreet is licensed under the [Apache License 2.0](LICENSE).

 Copyright © 2025 Henry Sowell